colossalg/Colossal-PHP/README.md

         echo "GET User id = $routeParameters[id]";
     }

-    // This route will match any GET requests to /users/<id> or /users/<id>/
+    // This route will match any POST requests to /users/<id> or /users/<id>/
     // <id> will be placed in an associative array and passed to the method.
     #[Route(method: 'POST', pattern: '/^\/users\/(?<id>[0-9]+)\/?$/')]
     public function postUser(array $routeParameters)